princesslana/tsktsk/README.md

 ## Examples

 tsktsk itself uses tsktsk to track issues.
-After installing tsktsk and cloning the repository, you can run `tsktsk list` to see the current task list for tsktsk development.
+After installing tsktsk and cloning the repository, you can run `tsktsk --github=ianagbip1oti/tsktsk list` to see the current task list for tsktsk development.

+## Contact

+Reach out to the [Discord Projects Hub](https://discord.gg/3aTVQtz) on Discord and look for the tsktsk channel.

 ## Contributing

 [View the current task list for tsktsk](#examples), choose one, and jump right in! (don't let that stop you from working on something not in that list if you think it needs doing)

-If you have questions, go to [The Programmers Hangout](https://discord.gg/programming) and look for Princess Lana (Lana#4231).

 * [Tox](https://tox.readthedocs.io/) is used for running tests.
   * Run `tox -e` to run tests with your installed python version